wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/managing_dhcp_server_configuration.md

 title: Managing DHCP server configuration
 ---

-This page considers the configuration files of the DHCP server in `/etc/dhcp/dhcpd_update/`{.interpreted-text role="file"}.
+This page considers the configuration files of the DHCP server in `/etc/dhcp/dhcpd_update/`

 ## Who modifies the files {#who-modifies-the-files}